Vanvitelli-Robotics/uclv-rh8d-force-control/README/README_slipping_avoidance.md

 ## Node Behavior

 ### Activation:
-- Upon receiving an activation service call, the node switches its state to active and records the initial sensor state.
+- Upon receiving an activation service call, the node switches its state to active and records the initial sensor state by waiting for the first message on `sensor_state_topic`.
 - When active, it calculates force deviations by comparing the current force readings to the initial state and adjusting them based on the predefined coefficients.

 ### Deactivation:
 - On receiving a deactivation service call, the node stops performing any further calculations and remains inactive.